Kingdom of Jesus Christ (church): 2020 U.S. human trafficking raids

 On January 29, 2020, the Federal Bureau of Investigation (FBI) raided KOJC offices in California, Texas, and Hawaii, after receiving complaints by former members that the church has been committing immigration fraud.

 According to testimonies taken by the FBI, the KOJC has conducted 82 sham marriages in the past 20 years in order to keep them illegally in the United States.
 They said that the victims were invited as guests to a fundraiser concert for the Children's Joy Foundation, one of the church's charity arms.
-Once they arrived, they were forced to solicit donations on the streets and sell pastries, such as Krispy Kreme doughnuts, claiming that they're raising funds for the church, receiving little to no pay and were met with steep quota requirements.
+Once they arrived, they were forced to solicit donations on the streets and sell pastries, such as Krispy Kreme doughnuts, claiming that they were raising funds for the church, receiving little to no pay and were met with steep quota requirements.
 One of the victims even said that young church workers were physically or psychologically abused if they did not work well during incredible hours.

 They allegedly received punishments, such as paddling or isolation in a walled room for three to five days while being denied food and water and listened to pre-recorded sermons of the church.
 One victim was even forced to shave her head and wear an orange shirt with "SOS" or "Son of Satan" in the back.

 Three people — Guia Cabactulan, Marissa Duenas, and Amanda Estopare — were arrested and charged with conspiracy to commit immigration fraud.
 Both Cabactulan and Duenas were arrested in Van Nuys, California, while Estopare was arrested in Norfolk, Virginia.

 Church officials, however, said that the investigation is based on testimony from disgruntled former church members who were allowed to stay in the country longer in exchange for their testimony.

 U.S. child sex trafficking indictment

 In 2021, Quiboloy was indicted of child sex trafficking.
-Prosecutors found that he, along with other members of his church, sexually and physically abused minors as young as 12, forcing children into having sex with him through so-called "night duties" or else face "eternal damnation" and more physical abuses.
-His wealth was also noted as ill-gotten and that he abused church donations to create his own lavish lifestyle.
+Prosecutors alleged that he, along with other members of his church, sexually and physically abused minors as young as 12, forcing children into having sex with him through so-called "night duties" or else face "eternal damnation" and more physical abuses.
+His wealth was alleged to be ill-gotten.
+It was also alleged that he abused church donations for his own gain.